qubic/core/doc/contributing.md

 3. `feature/YYYY-MM-DD-FeatureName`: When we are working on a specific feature that is non-trivial (more than a few lines) and/or requires code review, a feature branch should be created from `develop`.
 The commits in this branch do not need to be fully functional, but before creating a pull request, you should check that the final commit compiles and the automated tests (gtest) run successfully.
-If the code passes the PR review, it can be merged to the "develop" branch for testing.
+If the code passes the PR review, it can be merged to the `develop` branch for testing.
 (The idea is to test the changes in an accumulated way in the testnet, assuming that most changes work and do not require debugging.
 This should be easier than deploying each feature branch in the testnet separately.)
 If code changes are very complex, they should be tested with a separate testnet before merging the PR.
 The feature branch should be deleted after merging with the PR.